Best time to visit Philippines

 One last recommendation is Siargao, which experiences significantly lower rainfall than other islands.
 Here, the dry season lasts until October, and since this is the surfing capital of the Philippines, summer is a good time to head to the beaches and catch some waves.

-The rainy season extends over the first few months of autumn and fall.
+The rainy season extends over the first few months of fall and fall.
 Typhoons and heavy downpours begin to tail off in mid to late October.
 To avoid last-minute cancellations or travel disruption, it’s best to avoid visiting the northern islands at this time of the year.

 Visiting Philippines in September – November

-If you’re in the Philippines in early autumn or fall and want to avoid the end of the rainy season, Cebu is one of the safest bets.
-Cebu City itself has plenty of attractions to keep you busy for a few days and is a great destination for all types of visitors, from solo travellers to families with young kids.
+If you’re in the Philippines in early fall or fall and want to avoid the end of the rainy season, Cebu is one of the safest bets.
+Cebu City itself has plenty of attractions to keep you busy for a few days and is a great destination for all types of visitors, from solo travelers to families with young kids.
 Using the city as a base, you can easily arrange day trips to Danasan Eco Adventure Park, Kawasan Falls, or Mactan Island.

-The islands near Cebu are a guaranteed hit if you’re looking for an unforgettable tropical holiday.
+The islands near Cebu are a guaranteed hit if you’re looking for an unforgettable tropical vacation.
 Our suggestions?
 Bantayan, Panay, and Dinagat, because they all offer an attractive mix of relaxing and active outdoor pursuits.

 Alternatively, consider Camiguin, a short flight away from Cebu.
 Its small size makes it easy to explore everything this wonderful island has to offer: from postcard-perfect beaches and islands to volcano climbs and jungle treks.

-Festivals and holidays in the Philippines
+Festivals and vacations in the Philippines

 Festivals and celebrations are an important part of Filipino culture.
 No matter when you visit, you’re likely to come across a festival, but especially so during the first half of the year – which is also the best time of the year to visit Philippines weather-wise!